-Do I have a valid claim against my employer for bullying and harassment?
+Do I have a valid claim against my employer for stress at work?

 The easiest way to find out is to take our indicative test but in normal circumstances there are four hurdles you need to overcome in order to be successful.

 You must show that you have suffered a recognised psychiatric injury (as opposed to just stress).